July 29, 2020

 Cottonwood Heights, Utah — MountainStar Healthcare today announced the launch of a new telephone medical consultation service now available to the general public, regardless of patient status.
 Consult-A-Nurse® is geared to help people make better informed decisions about their health and, in many cases, simply give them peace of mind, particularly as a new school year approaches.

-Specialty-trained registered nurses are available 24/7/365 to give clinical guidance, help people understand symptoms, and provide education about treatment options over the phone.
+Specialty-trained nurses are available 24/7/365 to give clinical guidance, help people understand symptoms, and provide education about treatment options over the phone.
 Anybody, whether they’re a patient or not, can use the service at no charge.

 “We’re proud to offer this service to the community, especially at a time when so many have health-related questions.
 A lot of healthcare organizations offer a similar service but with strings attached,” said Jennifer Wagenaar, MountainStar Healthcare Chief Nursing Executive.
 “It will allow for either peace of mind or next step guidance, regardless of what the situation is.
 It gives the community and individuals another reliable evidence-based resource to be able to get information and make decisions.”